javenschuetz/nathans-mean-bootstrapper/README.md

 #### other setup
 1. Set up ssh config file
 	```
-	Host backbone-server
+	Host my-server
-	    HostName 100.24.164.212
+	    HostName <ip address>
 	    User ubuntu
 	    Port 22
 	    IdentityFile "~/.ssh/<file containing your ssh key>"
 	    LocalForward 37017 127.0.0.1:27017
 	    AddressFamily inet
 	```
+	- notes
+		- addressfamily inet prevents ipv6, which messes up port forwarding
+		- localforward is for mongo
+		- ubuntu is default username for an ubuntu EC2 instance
-	- you can now connect via 'ssh backbone-server'
+	- you can now connect via 'ssh my-server'
 	- IdentityFile may be unnecessary if you get your usual public key into the authorized keys section of the server
 	- you can call Host whatever you want, its just a name for your own use